ckhmer1/node-red-contrib-alexa-virtual-smarthome/README.md

 * Click on the "Create Skill" button.
 * Enter the "Skill name", e.g. "Smart Home".
 * Select the "Default language".
-* Under Choose a model to add to your skill page, select "Smart Home", and then click the "Create skill" button.
+* Under "Choose a model to add to your skill" page, select "Smart Home", and then click the "Create skill" button.
 * Under Payload Version, select "v3".
-* Click the "Save" button.
 * Copy Your Skill ID (3) to the clipboard, clicking the "Copy to clipboard" button.

 #### Create a Lambda Function